MV10/EventStreamDotNet/README.md

 # EventStreamDotNet

 A simple delta-logging Event Stream library for .NET and SQL Server.

-This is a work-in-progress.
+This is a work-in-progress, although it is largely complete.
+I will publish a NuGet package when I'm satisfied with the library behavior.

 The general plan is typical of Event Stream systems: